 We understand the unique tax, accounting and regulatory compliance issues of the PEO and Temporary Personnel industries.
-We have many years of experience and are familiar with both State and Federal regulations governing PEO operations.
+We have been a Staffing and PEOs CPA in Irving – Dallas for over 30 years and are familiar with both State and Federal regulations governing PEO operations.

 MeredithCPAs provides audit, tax, accounting and consulting services to PEO’s and Temporary Personnel companies doing business in more than 30 states.